astropy/astropy-APEs/APE0.rst

 Composition
 ^^^^^^^^^^^
-The Coordination Committee is a committee that is composed of four or five members (this number will be decided by vote at the same time as the first Coordination Committee election).
+The Coordination Committee is a committee that is composed of five members (this number was decided by vote at the same time as the first Coordination Committee election).
 Unless it would be short of candidates otherwise, it should not have more than one member from any particular employer.
 The Ombudsperson (described in